stellar/soroban-rpc/docs/MONITORING.md

-# Monitoring and Tuning Guide for soroban-rpc
+# Monitoring and Tuning Guide for stellar-rpc

 ## Introduction

-This document provides a comprehensive guide to monitoring and tuning soroban-rpc, a backend server that communicates using the jrpc (JSON-RPC) protocol over HTTP.
-To ensure high availability, high performance, and efficient resource utilization, soroban-rpc incorporates various features like limiting concurrent requests, controlling execution times, and providing warning and limiting mechanisms.
+This document provides a comprehensive guide to monitoring and tuning stellar-rpc, a backend server that communicates using the jrpc (JSON-RPC) protocol over HTTP.
+To ensure high availability, high performance, and efficient resource utilization, stellar-rpc incorporates various features like limiting concurrent requests, controlling execution times, and providing warning and limiting mechanisms.
 This guide aims to help operators effectively monitor the server, detect potential issues, and apply tuning strategies to maintain optimal performance.

 ## Monitoring Metrics

-To ensure the smooth operation of soroban-rpc, several key metrics should be monitored continuously:
+To ensure the smooth operation of stellar-rpc, several key metrics should be monitored continuously:

 1. **Global Inflight Requests (Concurrent HTTP Requests)**: Monitor the number of concurrent HTTP requests being enqueued at the HTTP endpoint.
 This metric is tracked via the
    `global_inflight_requests` gauge.
 If this number reaches the predefined limit, an HTTP 503 error is generated.
 This metric helps identify if the server is reaching its limit in handling